MicroBahner/DCC_Zubehoerdecoder/README.md

 - Servo with relay for turnout polarization
 - logical coupling of 2 servos for 3-aspect form signals
 - 1 servo via 2 addresses to control 4 positions
-- 2 servo via 1 adress ( with individual end positions/speed for each servo )
+- 2 servo via 1 adress ( with individual parameters for each servo )
 - Impulse function for servos (automatic return to initial position, e.g. for decoupler)
 - Double-coil drives
 - static outputs